Jectes/Zerodaytechlabs/README.md

 Resources are designed to help users move from awareness to action without getting buried under technical noise.

 Cybersecurity already has enough acronyms.
-No need to summon the alphabet dragon unless absolutely necessary.

 ---